williamholland/vmdebootstrap/doc/overview.rst

                        to have enough space for a swap partition as well.
  --foreign=PATH        Path to the binfmt_handler to enable foreign support
                        in debootstrap. e.g. :file:`/usr/bin/qemu-arm-static`
-                       Note: foreign debootstraps may take a signficant amount of time to complete and that debootstrap will retry five times if packages fail to install by default.
+                       Note: foreign debootstraps may take a significant amount of time to complete and that debootstrap will retry five times if packages fail to install by default.
  --no-extlinux         Skip installation of extlinux. needs a customize script